Lisdexamfetamine Dimesylate (lis-dex-am-FET-a-meen dye-MES-i-late)

 Call your doctor right away if you notice any of these side effects:

-- Mood or mental changes, or unusual or disturbing thoughts.
+- Mood changes or unusual or disturbing thoughts

 If you notice these less serious side effects, talk with your doctor: